The ultimate budget flashgun for mirrorless cameras?

 In recent years, the photography market has been changed dramatically by the emergence of compact system cameras.
 These picture-taking devices have interchangeable lenses but are made much smaller than SLR cameras by dispensing with the bulky mirror box and viewfinder.

 Advances in sensor technology and a growing population of “prosumers” mean that many of these cameras have advanced controls and performance comparable to even a mid-range DSLR.
 But then we have a problem.
 What if you want to use an external flashgun on top of your mirrorless camera?
-The flagship speedlights of Nikon and Canon, such as the SB-910 and 600EX, are far too big, heavy and bloated with features, most of which you can’t even use.
+According to this mirrorless camera guide, the flagship speedlights of Nikon and Canon, such as the SB-910 and 600EX, are far too big, heavy and bloated with features, most of which you can’t even use.
 Even with a TTL cord, it seems silly to carry around a system flash that’s bigger than your camera.

 Perhaps you even already have one of these flashes for your DSLR, but just want something you can casually slip into your pocket for days out with your compact system camera.
 You don’t want to break the bank since you might only use it occasionally, but it needs to be better than the pop-up flash you have.